Spring Garden Revival

 Professional Plant Selection Standards & Native Species Prioritization for Plymouth’s Climate Zone 6b

-Plant selection in Plymouth should prioritize native species adapted to USDA Zone 6b, ensuring resilience to local climate and soil conditions.
+Plant selection in Plymouth should prioritize native species adapted to USDA Zone 6b, supporting both horticultural excellence and ecological health.
 Recommended natives include Rudbeckia (black-eyed Susan), Echinacea (coneflower), Aster spp.
 (New England aster), Monarda (bee balm), and Asclepias (milkweed).
-Selection criteria must consider sun/shade, moisture, salt tolerance (especially coastal sites), and deer resistance.
-Favor disease-resistant varieties and plan for seasonal succession to support pollinators throughout the year.
-Avoid all species listed by the MA Invasive Plant Advisory Group.
-Consult the Massachusetts Audubon Society for pollinator-friendly plant lists and habitat guidance.
+Consider site-specific factors: sun/shade, moisture, salt tolerance (especially coastal areas), and deer resistance.
+Select disease-resistant varieties and plan for seasonal succession to ensure continuous bloom.
+Avoid all species listed as invasive by the MA Invasive Plant Advisory Group.
+This approach enhances pollinator habitat and landscape resilience.

 Professional Installation Standards, Planting Techniques & Quality Assurance in Plymouth